Mansa district, India

 Mansa district is a district in the state of Punjab, India.
 The district headquarters is Mansa city.
-Mansa district was formed on 13 April 1992 from the erst while district of Bathinda.
+Mansa district was formed on 13 April 1992 from the erstwhile district of Bathinda.
 The district has three tehsils: Mansa, Budhlada and Sardulgarh; and five development blocks: Mansa, Budhlada, Sardulgarh, Bhikhi and Jhunir.

 Geography

 The district is roughly triangular in shape and is bounded on the northwest by Bathinda district, on the northeast by Sangrur district, and on the south by Haryana state.
 It is situated on the Bathinda-Jind-Delhi railway and the Barnala-Sardulgarh-Sirsa road.
 The district is divided into three tehsils, Budhlada, Mansa, and Sardulgarh.
 The Ghaggar River flows through the Sardulgarh Tehsil in the southwestern corner of the district.